LordEidi/wombag/README.md

     mkdir wombag
     cd wombag

-Go into the directory where you want to run your copy of **WomBag** and get the latest and greatest:
+Go into the directory where you want to run your copy of **WombaG** and get the latest and greatest:

     cd /home/node/wombag
     git clone https://github.com/LordEidi/wombag.git